 They are available in the below-listed types in the market:

-- Heavy Bags
+Various Heavy Bags

 A heavy punching bag is ideal for strength training and muscle toning.
 To develop your fist muscles and to make your punch stronger, heavy bags should be purchased.
-Water or sand models are available, where the water-filled bag offers more kickback and least damage to the hand.
-A sand-filled bag is tougher and more durable.

-You can find free standing heavy bags and traditional hanging bags.
+You can find free-standing heavy bags and traditional hanging bags.
 A free-standing bag is ideal for punching as well as kicking exercises making it an all-rounder.
 So, they are suitable for MMA and other martial arts.

 The hanging punch bags are beneficial for punching workouts.
 Hence, this type is better for boxing training.
 They should be mounted correctly on the ceiling or on a wall frame with chains for safe usage.